 The authors have previously published a related guide in CMAJ called "Just Ask " to help physicians initiate end-of-life discussions with patients and their families.

-Facts: Palliative Care
+Quick Facts: Palliative Care

 - Intends neither to hasten or postpone death;